Keyboard shortcuts

 Mouse Position

-If you find that mouse click positions don't line up with the overlay, you can currently use the debug options field (at bottom of config editor) to enter JSON to fix this (adjust values as needed):
+Prior method (< v0.5.0-preview.2): you can currently use the debug options field (at bottom of config editor) to enter JSON to fix this (adjust values as needed):

 { "mouse_screen_position_mult": 1, "mouse_screen_size_mult": 1.25 }